 And the lab tests can provide additional insights into your patient’s drug therapy, which may pinpoint a need for more prescriptions or supplements.

 You already know how lucrative flu shots are.

-Get this.
 The market size for lab tests is 58 times larger than the market for flu shots in the U.S..
 Approximately seven billion lab tests are conducted annually.

 That’s a lot of revenue for your pharmacy to scoop up.

 Consider using lab tests to:

 Find the right profitable pharmacy services for your business and see how new revenue streams can make a difference to your bottom line.

 This white paper includes 30+ formulas to calculate the most important metrics for independent pharmacies.
 You’ll learn to think like a retailer, discover the methods to track and measure meaningful pharmacy metrics, and learn ways to use pharmacy metrics to get insight into business performance.